DanielFaltynowski/statistics/notebooks/problem_01/README.md

 ## 🧪 Task Description

 You are provided with CSV files containing demographic data for three regions: the entire United States, the state of California, and the state of Tennessee.
-These files include information about the population structure by age and sex.
+These files include information about the population structure by age and sex, and were downloaded from the official US Census Data website: [https://data.census.gov](https://data.census.gov).

 Start by loading each dataset using the `pandas` library.
 Process the data to extract the age and sex distribution for each region.
 Once you’ve cleaned and structured the data, visualize the age distribution using `matplotlib`.